One of the most famous families of cognitive enhancing drugs is the afinil family.

 Modvigil & Dopamine

 One of dopamine’s main roles is its involvement in the reward center of the brain, which gives us a jolt of pleasure when we do something that benefits our body.

 The reason we have this system is to build positive habits that make us want to perform a task again.
 This happens for activities like eating, exercising, or sex.

 We also rely on dopamine for motivation and concentration.
 A region in our brain known as the nucleus accumbens drives this process, which is notoriously high in dopamine.

-People suffering from attention deficit disorders like ADHD have been shown to have lower concentrations of dopamine than normal .
-This means that they constantly need to stimulate their brain in order to trigger the reward centre, making it especially difficult to concentrate on or perform just one task at a time.
+People suffering from attention deficit disorders like ADHD have been shown to have lower concentrations of dopamine than average .
+This means that they regularly need to stimulate their brain to trigger the reward center, making it especially difficult to concentrate on or perform just one task at a time.

 In healthy individuals, it increases dopamine above and beyond normal levels, providing a potent boost in concentration for several hours while the drug is in effect.
 Once it wears off, the brain quickly returns to normal levels of dopamine.